infosec-us-team/Immunefi-Bug-Bounty-Programs-Unofficial/README.md

 ## If a program is removed from Immunefi, will it be removed from here as well?
 No, the information and history of changes will stay here forever.

-## Can I use this as a public API to get a list of programms and assets in scope?
+## Can I use this as a public API to get a list of programs and assets in scope?
 Yes.

-To get **a list of programms** call this endpoint:
+To get **a list of programs** call this endpoint:

 > `https://raw.githubusercontent.com/infosec-us-team/Immunefi-Bug-Bounty-Programs-Unofficial/main/projects.json`